angarsky/diveintopython/learn/variables_and_types/string-operations.md

 ## String Reverse

-There are several ways to reverse a string in Python.
+There are several ways of reversing a string in Python.
 Here are a few examples:

 - Using slicing: